 State regulators add complexity:

-Gramm-Leach-Bliley Act (GLBA) establishes baseline requirements for protecting client financial information, including:
+Gramm-Leach-Bliley Act (GLBA) establishes baseline requirements for protecting client financial information:

 When you use an AI platform that processes client data in a vendor's cloud, you're effectively sharing that information with a third party—triggering disclosure and consent requirements.

-When you use consumer AI tools like ChatGPT, here's what happens:
+When you use consumer AI tools like ChatGPT, here's what happens to your client data:

 At multiple points, your client data exists outside your control.
 You don't know which servers processed it, which employees might access it, or whether it's truly deleted after processing.